 Instructors, lecturers, and primary research scientists who do not hold an appointment as a member of the regular faculty may serve on the Dissertation Committee provided that they possess an earned doctorate from an accredited institution.
 They may serve as co-chair if the other co-chair is a regular member of the graduate faculty who is affiliated with a Rackham doctoral program.
 However, they may not serve as a sole chair or as the outside member of the Committee, with the exception of some primary research staff.
-See "Guidelines for Dissertation Committee Formation" at: http://www.rackham.umich.edu/currentstudents/dissertation/committees.

-Emeritus Professors may serve as co-chair of a Dissertation Committee; they may also serve as sole chair or cognate member by special arrangement (i.e., the completed Dissertation Committee Form must be accompanied by a memorandum, signed by the faculty member's Chair and by the Dean of his/her school or college, requesting the appointment and affirming the professor's experience in teaching, advising, and dissertation committee service).
+Emeritus Professors may serve as co-chair of a Dissertation Committee; they may also serve as sole chair or cognate member by special arrangement.
+(The completed Dissertation Committee Form must be accompanied by a memorandum, signed by the faculty member's Chair and by the Dean of her/his school or college, requesting the appointment and affirming the professor's experience in teaching, advising, and dissertation committee service).
 They may not serve as the outside member of a Committee unless that appointment was made prior to retirement.
-For further information, see the online Guidelines at http://www.rackham.umich.edu/current-students/dissertation/committees/guidelines-dissertationcommittee-service